yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ysql-login-profiles.md

 <!--## Limitations and caveats

 - A profile can't be modified using `ALTER PROFILE`.
-If a profile needs to be modified, create a new profile. `ALTER` functionality will be implemented in the future (see GitHub [#15560](https://github.com/yugabyte/yugabyte-db/issues/15560)).
+If a profile needs to be modified, create a new profile.
 - Currently a role is locked indefinitely unless an administrator unlocks the role.
 - Login profiles are only applicable to challenge-response authentication methods.
 YugabyteDB also supports authentication methods that are not challenge-response, and login profiles are ignored for these methods as the authentication outcome has already been determined.
 The authentication methods are as follows:
   - Reject